zealbell/TwerkyListView/README.md

 TwerkyListView
 =============
-A beautiful RecyclerView which list items and animates similar to the peristaltic motion(twerking) of earthworms in Nigeria.(Inspiration for this project wasn't completely drawn imagining or studying earthworms move neither does the author eat or rare earthworms hence any decision made by the reader to google twerking-Nigerian earthworms is at the sole discretion of the reader). also an __*IllegalTwerkingException()*__ is thrown if Adapter does not extend __*TwerkyListView$TwerkAdapter*__
+A beautiful RecyclerView which list items and animates similar to the peristaltic motion(twerking) of earthworms in Africa.(Inspiration for this project wasn't completely drawn imagining or studying earthworms move neither does the author eat or rare earthworms hence any decision made by the reader to google twerking-Nigerian earthworms is at the sole discretion of the reader). also an __*IllegalTwerkingException()*__ is thrown if Adapter does not extend __*TwerkyListView$TwerkAdapter*__